opendata-swiss/ogdch-handbook/README.md

 ## Update translations

-To extract message strings into `.pot` files:
+First extract message strings into `.pot` files:

 ```
+make clean
 make gettext
 ```

 The generated files will be located in `build/gettext/`.

-To generate `.po` files for one or more languages, e.g. `de` and `fr`
+Next generate `.po` files for each language: `de` and `fr` with the following command:

 ```
 sphinx-intl update -p build/gettext -l de -l fr
 ```

 The generated files will be located in `source/locale/fr/LC_MESSAGES`.

 Fill in the translated strings in the `.po` files.
-Then do the following to compile `.mo` files and build the translated html files for one language:
+Then do the following to compile `.mo` files and build the translated html files for both languages:

 ```
 make -e SPHINXOPTS="-D language='fr'" BUILDDIR="build/fr" html
 make -e SPHINXOPTS="-D language='de'" BUILDDIR="build/de" html
  ```